 Yes!
 You can make this recipe using nut yogurt – coconut, almond, or cashew.
 Obviously, you want an unsweetened and unflavoured vegan yogurt.
 You might have to adjust the ratio of flour to yogurt slightly and of course use vegan cheese.

 What tomato sauce can I use?

 There are all sorts of tomato sauce that work well on this pizza.
-If you have it, tinned pizza sauce is perfect: simply freeze what you don’t use in an ice cube tray, then transfer the frozen cubes to a sealed plastic bag and store in the freezer.
+If you have it, tinned pizza sauce is perfect.
+If you have leftovers, freeze what you don’t use in an ice cube tray, then transfer the frozen cubes to a sealed plastic bag and store in the freezer.
 This will make it easier next time.

 What cheese can I use?

 Whatever you have!
 Mozzarella is obviously perfect, but if you only have cheddar, use cheddar!
 Use your imagination for the other toppings.

 We find pizza is far better cooked on a pre-heated pizza stone.
 When you cook on a hot stone the bottom of the pizza starts to cook before the stone even goes back in the oven.
 If you don’t have a stone then use the heaviest baking tray you have.
 Instead of a stone, we have also used the cheapest terracotta floor tile from the discount tile shop when making this recipe.
 Just give it a really good scrub and let it dry properly before you first use it.

 For the base (makes one 8" pizza)

 - 75 g plain flour

 - 75 ml Greek yogurt